 - Speech and language The left half of the frontal lobe helps form thoughts into complete sentences.
 Other parts of the frontal lobe also help with language skills.

 - Motor skills.
 The frontal lobe is home to the primary motor cortex, a region that controls muscle movement.
-It’s what allows you to walk, run, and do pretty much any physical activity you can think of.
+It’s what allows you to walk, run, and do almost any physical activity you can think of.

 - Executive functioning.
 The frontal lobe plays a critical role in a person’s ability to plan, make decisions, manage their needs, and juggle multiple tasks at once.
 It also plays a big role in attention and concentration.